William-Cezar/William-Cezar.github.io/_posts/2024-07-17-setup-raspberry-pi.markdown

 #### Step 2: Writing the Raspberry Pi OS Image

 The Raspberry Pi Imager software makes it easy to write OS images to the MicroSD card.
-1. Download and install the Raspberry Pi Imager from the Raspberry Pi Foundation's website.
+1. Download and install the Raspberry Pi Imager from the Raspberry Pi Foundation's [website][website].
 2. Open the Raspberry Pi Imager and select the desired version of Raspberry Pi OS.
 3. Choose the MicroSD card you prepared as the card to write to.
 4. Before writing the image, you can set additional options by accessing the advanced settings.